Nonprofit World: Author Guidelines

 At the end

 of the article, write a short biographical sketch about yourself.
-If you
+Be

 would like readers to have your address and phone number, include those in the